ChristopherMKoehler/cQuery/README.md

 ### $l.extend

   This function is similar to Lodash's merge function.
-It creates a deep clone of an object and merges it with the rest of the inputs to the function, which should also be objects.
+It creates a shallow clone of an object and merges it with the rest of the inputs to the function, which should also be objects.

   ```JavaScript
     $l.extend = (...objects) => {